 - Review your purchase: Check your portfolio to ensure your order was filled as expected and adjust your investment strategy accordingly.

-Should I invest in Chime?
+Should you invest in Chime?

 Now that Chime is public, investors interested in the company need to decide whether they should invest in the stock.
-Here are some factors to consider that might lead you to believe it's a good stock to add to your portfolio:

 - You're a fan of Chime and its products.